leostera/tap-idris/README.md

 # `TAP`
-> 🍻 A simple TAP producer for Idris
+> 🍻 A simple TAP producer for Idris and an even simpler consumer

 `TAP` is a terse, minimalistic, text-based protocol for reporting test results.
 Read more at [www.testanything.org](https://testanything.org)